symfony/symfony-docs/setup/flex.rst

 * `Contrib recipe repository`_, contains all the recipes created by the community.
 All of them are guaranteed to work, but their associated packages could be unmaintained.
-Symfony Flex will ask users to confirm the installation of those community-contributed recipies.
+Symfony Flex will ask your permission before installing any of these recipes.

 Read the `Symfony Recipes documentation`_ to learn everything about how to create recipes for your own packages.